Slash import duty on medical equipment raw material: FICCI

-New Delhi, Jan 31 (IANS) FICCI has recommended import duty rationalisation for raw materials of medical equipment to encourage indigenous manufacturing.
+New Delhi: FICCI has recommended import duty rationalisation for raw materials of medical equipment to encourage indigenous manufacturing.

 It has also sought import duty cut for the medical equipment which are not produced in the country.